tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/array_ops.md

 tf.shape(tf.concat_v2([t3, t4], 1)) ==> [2, 6]
 ```

-Note: If you are concatenating along a new axis consider using pack.
+Note: If you are concatenating along a new axis consider using stack.
 E.g.

 ```python